-Table 27.
-Business object fields related to the recurrence rule

-Business Object Field Name Description of valid values RecurrencePatternType DAILY/WEEKLY/MONTHLY/YEARLY DailyRecurrenceDays Number representing the number of days between occurrences of a daily event.
-WeeklySunday Boolean representing whether the weekly event should fall on WeeklyMonday this day.
-WeeklyTuesday WeeklyWednesday WeeklyThursday WeeklyFriday WeeklySaturday WeeklyRecurrenceWeeks Number representing the number of weeks between occurrences of a weekly event.
+Table 26.
+Business object fields related to the recurrence rule Business Object Field Name Description of valid values RecurrencePatternType DAILY/WEEKLY/MONTHLY/YEARLY DailyRecurrenceDays Number representing the number of days between occurrences of a daily event.
+WeeklySunday Boolean representing whether the weekly event should fall on this day.
+WeeklyMonday WeeklyTuesday WeeklyWednesday WeeklyThursday WeeklyFriday WeeklySaturday WeeklyRecurrenceWeeks Number representing the number of weeks between occurrences of a weekly event.
 MonthlyWeekOfMonth Number representing the week of a month on which an occurrence should occur for a monthly event.
 Negative numbers represent, for example, the second-to-last week of a month.
 MonthlyDayOfMonth Number representing the day of a month on which an occurrence should occur for a monthly event.
 Negative numbers represent, for example, the second-to-last day of a month.
 MonthlyRecurrence Months Number representing the number of months between occurrences of a monthly event.
 YearlyDayOfMonth Number representing the day of the month on which an occurrence should occur for a yearly event.
 Negative numbers represent, for example, the second-to-last day of a month.
 YearlyWeekOfMonth Number representing the week of a month on which an occurrence should occur for a yearly event.
 Negative numbers represent, for example, the second-to-last week of a month.

-YearlyMonth Number representing the month of a year on which an occurrence should occur for a yearly event.
+Table 26.
+Business object fields related to the recurrence rule (continued) Business Object Field Name Description of valid values YearlyMonth Number representing the month of a year on which an occurrence should occur for a yearly event.
 YearlyDayOfWeek Number representing the day of a week on which an occurrence should occur for a yearly event.
 Negative numbers represent, for example, the second-to-last day of a week.
 EndDate The end date beyond which no more occurrences should occur.
 NoOfOccurrencesBefore End Number indicating the number of occurrences that should occur before the recurring event is complete.
 NoEndDate Boolean indicating whether this event has no end date.